Join us and StandUp2OA!

 How do you prevent OA?

-Weight management and injury prevention strategies can lower your risk of developing OA while physical activity and self-management have been shown to prevent further disease progression.
+Weight management and injury prevention strategies can lower your risk of developing OA while physical activity and self-management have been shown to prevent or minimize further disease progression.

 People who maintain a healthy weight are less likely to develop knee OA and therefore less likely to need major surgical procedures to treat OA symptoms.
 Higher body mass index (BMI) is not only a major risk factor for diabetes, cardiovascular disease, cancer and premature death but is also implicated as a cause of OA.
 For every 1 pound of weight loss, there is 4 pounds of relief on your knees.
 Losing 15 pounds can cut knee pain in half.
 Managing your weight with a healthy diet and physical activity can help you reduce your pain.
 But don’t try to make too many changes at once.
 Instead, pick just one thing you feel ready to focus on for the next several weeks.
 Learn more weight management tips.